-As a former, self-described “average pupil” who suffered from dyslexia and ADD, Dominic O’Brien went on to win the World Memory Championships eight times.
-Accomplishments like these are anything but average.
+As a former, self-described “average pupil” who suffered from dyslexia and ADD, Dominic O’Brien didn’t let these conditions hold him back.

 Of the many techniques O’Brien teaches, those that feature the most prominently include:

-The Link Method
+- The Link Method

-The Major System
+- The Major System

-The Memory Palace or Roman Room
+- The Memory Palace or Roman Room

 - The Journey Method

 - The 100 List

-The Alphabet List
+- The Alphabet List

-Beyond a general improvement in memory using mnemonics, these systems enable people to better:
+Beyond a general improvement in memory using mnemonics, these systems enable people to improve how they:

-Memorize Lists of Information
+- Memorize Lists of Information

 - Memorize Playing Cards

 - Memorize Calendar dates …

 One of Dominic O’Brien’s greatest contributions to the world of memory is his Rule of Five.
 It states that we should recall information strategically by using the following pattern: